Gibbs dynamics for fractional nonlinear Schr\"odinger equations with weak dispersion: The random averaging operators

-In this subsection, we consider the low high low random matrix $\mathscr{Y}_{k, k'}^{-} $ defined in \eqref{Eqn:ykk-}, and prove \eqref{Eqn:ktok-} and \eqref{Eqn:eykk-}.
-We follow a similar strategy as in the previous subsection, and consider four cases for \eqref{Eqn:ykk} depending on whether $(w_{L_1}, w_{L_3})$ are (a) (C, C), (b) (C, D), (c) (D, C), (d) (D, D).
+In this subsection, we consider the low-low-high random matrix $\mathscr{Y}_{k, k'}^{-} $ defined in \eqref{Eqn:ykk-}, and prove \eqref{Eqn:ktok-} and \eqref{Eqn:eykk-}.
+We follow a similar strategy as in the previous subsection, and consider four cases for \eqref{Eqn:ykk-} depending on whether $(w_{L_1}, w_{L_3})$ are of types (a) (C, C), (b) (C, D), (c) (D, C), (d) (D, D).